Abu Bakr Salem: Family

-Abu Bakr was married to two women both of Hadrami origin.
-His son Aseel Abu Bakr Salem followed his steps and he made a strong entrance to the world of Khaleeji music when he joined his father in the song “A Sun Between You and Me.”
+Abu Bakr was married to two women both of Yemeni origin.
+His son Aseel Abu Bakr Salem followed his steps and he made a strong entrance to the world of Khaleeji music when he joined his father in the song "A Sun Between You and Me."
 The song immediately became a hit and remained at the top of charts for a time.

 Illness and death

 Abu Bakr suffered from health problems for the last ten years of his life.
 He had an open heart surgery and suffered a kidney failure when he was being treated in Munich, Germany.
 He was admitted in a clinic for several months afterwards.
 He also went at intermittent periods to King Faisal Specialist Hospital in Riyadh, Saudi Arabia.
 His last public appearance was on the Saudi National Day celebration at the Red Sea city of Jeddah in September 2017.
 He was not able to continue singing, however, due to his long-term illness.
 He died three months later on 10 December 2017, at the age of 78 years.